Cologler/KeePassPowerTool/README.md

 ## HOW TO USE

-download and read source and build by yourself.
+Download, read source code and build by yourself.

+## THANKS

+This project is base on [KeePass-Favicon-Downloader](https://github.com/luckyrat/KeePass-Favicon-Downloader).